Writing Process: Outlining and Introduction

 Start by taking your brainstorming list and identifying ideas that go together.
 I like to use a numbering system, but you can also use symbols, highlighting in different colors, or whatever works best for you.
 The important thing to remember is that your essay should be organized based on ideas.

-After identifying similar ideas, decide how to categorize them.
+After identifying similar ideas, rewrite them so that similar ideas are beside each other.
+Then, decide how to categorize them.
 What is the best way to describe this subtopic?
-How do they directly support your topic and ultimately your thesis statement?
+How do they directly support your topic and, ultimately, your thesis statement?

 If you end up with an idea that does not fit in anywhere, you have a few options.
 Start by analyzing the idea.
 If it is not necessary to your argument, discard it.
 If you think it’s valuable you can either alter one of your subtopics to include the idea, or you can create a new subtopic and find more support.

-What a lot of students struggle with is the formatting.
-When you are submitting your outline, teachers will most likely ask you to follow a specific format, and will most likely give you specific instructions about this.
+A lot of students struggle with the formatting.
+When you submit your outline, teachers will most likely ask you to follow a specific format, and will most likely give you specific instructions about this.
 It is important to follow these instructions (and get help if you need it).
 It is also important not to get so hung up on the formatting that you forget about the ideas.
-What I recommend is to do the formatting first.
-Then you can fill in the outline once you’ve decided which ideas go together.
+What I recommend is to focus on the formatting first.
+Then, you can fill in the outline once you’ve decided which ideas go together.

 STEP 6: INTRODUCTION